 Elliot Adler’s interest in real estate derives from property development as well as commercial lease negotiation (with Starbucks, AT&T, and other corporate leaders), ground leases, and the nuances of real estate finance.
 While the ultimate goal is increasing wealth and the overall portfolio, there is also a focus on sustainable development, building community, and contributing to the growth of San Diego and the local economy.

 Over the past several years, various financial products focused on real estate have gained in popularity with more traditional investors.
 This has led to increasing diversification in property holdings through investment funds and provides general guidance into growth in these areas.

 Real estate investment trusts, also known as REITs, and mutual funds dedicated to real estate are some of the most popular investment vehicles.
 Both are solid choices for getting started in real estate and for general portfolio diversification.
-Adler sees these financial products as a way to participate in real estate transactions while maintaining a degree of liquidity and generating earnings when a significant solo real estate investment is not on the horizon.
+Elliot sees these financial products as a way to participate in real estate transactions while maintaining a degree of liquidity and generating earnings when a significant solo real estate investment is not on the horizon.

 To maintain easy access to capital, investments can take the form of regular purchases of shares or share-like security.
 Still, it’s also possible to invest in these vehicles via retirement plans, such as a 401(k), IRA, Roth IRA, or even a Health Savings Account, or HSA.